-Burke Ramsey, Brother Of JonBenét, Files $750 Million Suit Against CBS For Hinting He Murdered Her
+Burke Ramsey, Brother Of JonBenet, Files $750 Million Suit Against CBS For Hinting He Murdered Her

 Along with the CBS Corporation and Spitz, Burke also names Critical Content LLC, the production company behind The Case of JonBenet Ramsey, as well as consultants Jim Clemente, Laura Richards, Jim Kolar, James Fitzgerald, Stanley Burke, and Henry Lee in the suit.
 He alleges that their involvement ultimately caused his reputation “permanent damage” due to the “false accusation that he killed his sister.”

-Earlier this month, Spitz’s counsel responded to Burke’s initial $150 million claim in a Michigan court room, stating that their client’s comments were nothing more than speculation.
+Earlier this month, Spitz’s counsel responded to Burke’s initial $150 million claim in a Michigan courtroom, stating that their client’s comments were nothing more than speculation.

 “This lawsuit arises from the public discussion about theories involving one of the major unsolved crimes of the 20th Century,” Honigman Miller Schwartz and Cohn LLP relayed, as noted by People.